PostgREST/postgrest/docs/api/reading.md

 </div>

 ### Stored Procedures

+* ❌ Cannot necessarily be cached or prefetched
+* ❌ Not necessarily idempotent

 Every stored procedure is accessible under the `/rpc` prefix.
 The API endpoint supports only POST which executes the function.